tomsaleeba/swarm-rest/README.md

 ## Cleaning the ElasticSearch index
-If you find our metrics are polluted by HTTP requests that aren't real users, you can user the `helper-scripts/clean-es-index.html` tool to help clean it.
+If you find our metrics are polluted by HTTP requests that aren't real users, you can use the `helper-scripts/clean-es-index.html` tool to help clean it.
 Just open the file in your browser and it'll tell you what to do.

 ## Known problems